Blog

 • Low sex drive, erectile dysfunction, and ejaculation issues are a few of the known finasteride sexual side effects.

-• Some common ways to reduce finasteride side effects in men include following the prescribed dosage, taking the medicine at the same time every day, or taking a lower dosage, all of which should be done with the guidance of a healthcare professional who can help you safely take a lower dose.
+• Best practice to prevent side effects includes following the prescribed dosage, taking the medicine at the same time every day, or taking a lower dosage, all of which should be done with the guidance of a healthcare professional who can help you safely take a lower dose.

-• If you’ve tried to avoid the side effects of finasteride and they persist, talk to your healthcare provider to learn about your other options.
+• If you’ve tried to avoid the side effects of finasteride and they persist, talk to your healthcare provider about other options.

 Keep your hairline where it is

-This form of hair loss develops gradually due to the effects of DHT on the hair follicle (you can check out our complete guide on DHT and hair loss to learn more about this process).
+This form of hair loss develops gradually due to the effects of DHT on the hair follicle (read our complete guide on DHT and hair loss to learn more about this process).

 How to Reduce Side Effects From Finasteride

-Side effects are an unfortunate reality of almost all medications.
-However, using finasteride the right way may reduce your risk of developing side effects.
+Side effects are a risk of using almost all medications.
+However, using finasteride the right way may reduce your likelihood.

-Try the following tips and techniques to use finasteride safely.
+Consider the following tips to use finasteride safely.

 1. Take Finasteride at the Prescribed Dosage